Sports-Specific Rules

 • Players ejected from an intramural contest will be subject to the following procedure:

 • The player(s) will automatically be suspended from the next scheduled contest.
-The player(s) will be responsible for establishing a meeting with the Intramural Coordinator concerning the situation, and will be unable to compete in further competition until they do so.
+The player(s) will be responsible for establishing a meeting with the Assistant Director of Intramural Sports concerning the situation, and will be unable to compete in further competition until they do so.

-• After the meeting, the Coordinator will determine if there is a need for further action.
-Each case will be heard separately by the Coordinator and sanctions will be determined to suit the best interest of the Intramural Program.
+• After the meeting, the Assistant Director will determine if there is a need for further action.
+Each case will be heard separately and sanctions will be determined to suit the best interest of the Intramural Sports program.

-• All members listed on the score sheet who are removed from league play are suspended indefinitely pending a team representative meeting with the Intramural Coordinator.
+• All members listed on the score sheet who are removed from league play are suspended indefinitely pending a team representative meeting with the Assistant Director of Intramural Sports

 • The following may be considered unsportsmanlike conduct: